https://law.justia.com/codes/arkansas/2020/title-6/subtitle-2/chapter-25/

 (B) Develop and implement a plan that ensures that skills are taught in a logical sequence for kindergarten through grade twelve (K-12);

-(C) Provide expertise and instruction in the use of electronic retrieval systems such as electronic card catalogues and computer-generated bibliographies; and
+(C) Provide expertise and instruction in the use of electronic retrieval systems such as electronic card catalogues and computer-generated

 (D) Provide instruction in the use of the library media center.

-(b) (1) No less than one-third (1/3) of the library media specialist's time shall be spent as an information specialist, allowing time for administrative tasks such as ordering books and materials, processing items for usage, planning finances and accountability, organizing, directing, and evaluating the library media program, and other management duties.
+information specialist, allowing time for administrative tasks such as ordering books and materials, processing items for usage, planning finances and accountability, organizing, directing, and evaluating the library media program, and other management duties.

 (2) Class size shall be as set forth in the Standards for Accreditation of Arkansas Public Schools and School Districts.